dchuebner/calMASTIFcone/README.md

-#additions to r-alex-thompson/calMastif California Masting project to include cone trait info.
+ This version of #r-alex-thompson/calMastif will include cone traits